 History & Tradition

-At that time, Ann Arbor was a farm town of only 2,000 people.
+Ann Arbor was a farm town of only 2,000 people when the university was relocated from Detroit in 1837.
 The town’s founders, John Allen and Elisha Rumsey, chose the name in honor of their wives — Ann Allen and Mary Ann Rumsey — and to recognize the massive oak trees in the area that created a natural arbor.
 The Ann Arbor Land Company donated the original 40 acre campus (bounded by State Street, South University, North University, and East University Avenues) to the university.

 U-M enrolled its first students in Ann Arbor in 1841.
 The university had only two professors who taught six freshmen and one sophomore.
 The five campus buildings consisted of four faculty homes and one classroom/residence hall building.
 The faculty’s farm animals grazed over the campus, and much of the campus was fenced in to keep the city’s and the university’s animals separated.